 Potentially curative surgical options for the removal of mesothelioma include:

 - Extrapleural Pneumonectomy – the removal of the diseased lung as well as the areas surrounding it.
 This type of surgery is only recommended in very rare circumstances and is associated with a long list of complications.

-- Peritoneal Debulking – the removal of all residual disease that is visible to the surgeon is removed from the lining of the abdomen (peritoneum).
-This treatment is rarely effective on its own, and is often used in conjunction with chemotherapy-either systemic or intracavitary- to achieve a cure.
+- Peritoneal Debulking – the removal of all residual disease that is visible to the surgeon from the lining of the abdomen (peritoneum).
+This treatment is rarely effective on its own and is often used in conjunction with chemotherapy (either systemic or intracavitary) to achieve a cure.
 This surgery can be either palliative or curative.

-- Paracentesis – same as above except used to withdraw fluid build-up in the abdominal cavity of patients diagnosed with peritoneal mesothelioma.
+- Paracentesis – same as pleurocentesis except used to withdraw fluid build-up in the abdominal cavity of patients diagnosed with peritoneal mesothelioma.
 For patients with recurrent peritoneal effusion, some cancer centres offer a procedure that involves putting a catheter into the peritoneal cavity so that patients can drain the fluid themselves.